A pilot of

 unequipped items if they can be used by the hero that possesses them, and

-unequips already equipped items.
+unequips already equipped items of the same type.

 Magic or Healing Potions can be taken by selection them an pressing the Use Item